Electa-Git/Z-tool/Examples/README.md

 ![topology](../Doc/topology.png)

-The next step is to introduce the scan parameters in the python script _test_P2P.py_.
+The next step is to introduce the scan parameters in the corresponding python script.
 The parameters, which are self-descriptive, are provided to the frequency_sweep function which performs the frequency-domain characterization.

 ![example_script](../Doc/example_script.png)

-After running the file _test_P2P.py_, the status of the process can be seen in real time.
+After running the script, the status of the process can be seen in real time.

 ![Printed information about the scanning](../Doc/img_6.png)